 Facebook unblocked the Australian pages and both tech companies have committed to a $1B annual spend over the next three years.

 Well, Facebook’s blackout of news for almost two weeks didn’t go over too well in the public eye.
 Facebook themselves admitted that in an effort to quickly become compliant before the law went into effect that “some content was blocked inadvertently.”

 Will the law in Australia be the precedent?
 Maybe.
 Canada, the UK, the EU, and the US have all floated similar ideas recently.
-As the tech giants far more and more scrutiny due to their sheer size and control over information, we may see more developments like this globally.
+As the tech giants have far more and more scrutiny due to their sheer size and control over information, we may see more developments like this globally.